-In the hills above Capoterra, only a half hour drive from the island capital, Cagliari, traps such as these on the right are set in their thousands.
-The wire supports are attached to branches and are used year after year - you can see the bark has grown around the wire.
+In the hills above Capoterra, only a half hour drive from the island capital, Cagliari, traps such as those in the pictures below are set in their thousands.
+The wire supports are attached to branches and are used year after year – you can see the bark has grown around the wire.

 LIPU volunteers gather in the area and search the hillsides, destroying the traps as they find them - we were dealing with about 400 a day.
 It is hard work, at times dangerous, but there is great satisfaction in knowing that every trap destroyed is giving the birds a better chance.

-On the left is the beautiful valley of the river San Girolami, its beauty spoiled by the evil traps hidden on the hillsides.
+The first picture shows the beautiful valley of the river San Girolami, its beauty spoiled by the evil traps hidden on the hillsides.
+Then we have a clear view of the trap as it is set.

 The traps are not easy to see, but after a while one realises what to look for, the tell tale signs are the upright wires.
 Often the horizontal branch looks "wrong" because it has been bent over and tied to another bush, Angelo points out just such a branch.